-This Level 3 UAL Extended Diploma aims to provide a firm foundation in core fashion & design practice, and to encourage personal development and expression.
+This course aims to provide a firm foundation in core fashion & design practice, and to encourage personal development and expression.
 Professional practice in garment construction, fashion illustration, fashion design, fashionphotography, wearable art, fashion promotion, advertising and branding.
 You will develop a personal and exciting approach as you progress.

 Why study this subject at Blackpool Sixth?

 The course covers many elements of professional practice needed to be successful within the design industry including: garment construction, fashion illustration, surface pattern design, fashion design, fashion photography, fashion promotion, visual merchandising, advertising and branding.
 Projects include client-led briefs and working within the local community.
 The course helps learners to find out what they enjoy, what they are good at and allows them to develop a set of valuable skills for future study and work.

 Learners are given a range of projects that challenge them to explore different areas of creative practice.
 Sewing machine stitch, free machine stitch, pattern cutting, garment construction, surface pattern, portfolio development, fashion illustration, Photoshop rendering, illustration, fashion photography, graphic design, logo design, visual merchandising, magazine design